 For a few brief years in the late 1930s it looked as if the future of trans-Atlantic transportation lay in both the sea and the air, and Shediac was near its centre.
 The flying boat, with its promise that any relatively calm body of water could serve as an airport, trumped the limited range of the aircraft of the day.
 Shediac had been one of the ports of call of the Italian “airmada” which brought 24 Italian air force flying boats across the Atlantic in 1933 and when trans-Atlantic passenger flights were planned Shediac was positioned on the arc of flight which saw flying boats leave Long Island Sound near New York, fly up the Atlantic coast, across the Gulf of St. Lawrence to Newfoundland and then take the long flight to stop in Ireland before reaching Southampton, England.
 The boats could have easily flown directly from New York to Newfoundland but the Canadian government demanded a landing in Canada in exchange for the rights of overflight.

 The port did have some advantages in addition to the political trade-off.
 Besides its sheltered harbour Shediac was also close to the railway leading to central Canada and still had rail links to New England.
 Canadian mail could be added to the cargo during the brief stop.
-The wharf at Pointe du Chene served as the air harbour and a customs house, passenger terminal, maintenance facilities and administration offices were constructed.
+While the region was generally referred to as Shediac it was the wharf at Pointe du Chene on the east side of the Bay which served as the air harbour and a customs house, passenger terminal, maintenance facilities and administration offices were constructed.
 The first schedule saw the Clippers leave New York on Saturday morning, touch down briefly at Shediac, for another stop in Botwood, and arrive in Ireland on Sunday.
 By 1945 the service operated three flights per week.
 Poor weather could result in overnight stays in Shediac, the inaugural flight was held up there for three days owing to fog in Newfoundland.

 The route which included Shediac, Botwood Newfoundland and Foynes Ireland as intermediate stops between New York and Southampton had been tested in 1937 but it was not until 1939 that the service was inaugurated.
 The first flight carrying mail left New York on 24 June 1939 and the passenger service began on 8 July.
 The delay had allowed Pan American Airways to use the latest aircraft and peak of flying boat design, the Boeing 314 Clipper, on the route.